 On the weekend of June 10 and 11, the Cove was commandeered by squadrons of web developers, some wearing capes.
 WordCamp Orange County 2017 had a superhero theme for its workshops on coding, security, content creation, and community building.

 Cynthia Kirkeby, CEO of Cove startup Adaptifyed, a middleware advertising platform for monetizing downloads, has attended multiple WordPress camps.
 Adaptifyed built its website on WordPress.
 Kirkeby particularly liked the WordPress support toolkit workshop by Jerrett Gucci.
-“It was a phenomenal discussion about tools that are useful for supporting a community and memberships,” Kirkeby says.
+“It was a phenomenal discussion about tools that are useful for supporting a community and memberships,” says Kirkeby.
 Kirkeby also attended Adam Warner’s session, “You created a plugin, now what?”

 Adaptifyed has just created a plugin to help publishers monetize downloads, which should be available in the wordpress.org codex in about a month.
 “The discussion was on next step marketing and how to market your plugin to the 72 million WordPress users around the world,” Kirkeby says.
 “There are over 42 million English speaking WordPress sites.
 A huge market, to say the least.
 So understanding WordPress and the users is really critical for business today.”

 In “Cybersecurity, Russian Hackers, Privacy & You,” presenter Yvonne Conway-Williams noted that cloud platform company Akamai’s Q1 2017 State of the Internet / Security Report , listed the top five source countries for web application attacks in q1 as the U.S., the Netherlands, Brazil, China, and Germany.
 (Russia ranked eighth).
-She advised attendees to avoid sharing geotagged photos, to use a password manager, and not to put personal information like birthdays, mother’s maiden name, address, or birth dates online.
+She advised attendees to avoid sharing geotagged photos, to use a password manager, and not to put personal information like birthdates, mother’s maiden name, or addresses online.
 “With your name, social security number, and birthdate, you have a trifecta for identity theft,” Conway-Williams says.

 “In Images that Pop!
 Create photos that amaze your audience,” Amber Hewitt suggested using a tripod and self-timer with remote cable release for a DLSR camera.
 Don’t forget the rule of thirds in a photo; “Give someone room to move within a photo, to make a more dynamic image,” Hewitt says.
 She explained how to diffuse light with flashes and how to use reflectors for even light.
 On a sunny day, a field flash can fill in shadows.
 Use a simple background, shoot in shade or indoors with indirect sunlight, and bring people together.